Hot Octopuss

 Hot Octopuss is a London-based sex toy company.
 Founded in 2011 by Julia Margo and Adam Lewis, the first Hot Octopuss, Pulse (stylized as PULSE), also known as the "Guybrator", was released in September 2013.
 The male apparatuses oscillate to stimulate men.
-The PULSE range is highly popular and has been featured in Playboy, The Wall Street Journal, GQ Magazine, Men's Health and Cosmopolitan.
+The PULSE range has been featured in Playboy, The Wall Street Journal, GQ Magazine, Men's Health and Cosmopolitan.
 Hot Octopuss products are available globally in over 50 countries.

 History

 In 2008, while working in conference management, Lewis had an idea for a durable male sex toy.
 He discovered an article on Penile Vibratory Stimulation, which described a way to bring about ejaculation in men with spinal cord injuries, regardless of sensation below the waist.
 He went to Denmark to meet the scientists who had developed equipment to do this and obtained the patents to use the technology in his sex toy.

 Lewis and partner Julia Margo created Pulse, which was described by Wired as a "Darth Vader-style vibro helmet for penises".
 It sold out in the first six months by word of mouth.
 In 2015, Pulse II, with a second motor was released.
 In 2016 the company released Pulse III.

 In January 2016, after a Time Out survey revealed that 39% of male New Yorkers masturbated while at work, Hot Octopuss created a masturbation booth called GuyFi in New York City that invited men to self-stimulate their penises to ejaculation.

 Hot Octopuss' was featured in "Pillow Talk" that had sex expert, Jenny Block (who blogs regularly for Huffington Post) riding around Manhattan on a four-poster bed.
 The event was featured on ABC's Nightline.